CoralVentures/coral_flutter/docs/file_structure.md

 The l10n directory contains our localization files.
 The `app_en.arb` is our template arb file where we define all of our fields in english.
 We can then make variations of this arb file to support other languages.

-_Note: if you are using an editor, you can select json as the language to edit arb file_
+_Note: if you are using an editor, you can select json as the language to edit an arb file_

 _Note: At the root of our directory, we also have a l10n.yaml file that helps set this up._